wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 A scheduled task performs a routine action at scheduled time intervals.
 Following are examples of scenarios where you can schedule tasks:

-- Logging a session time-out message for a user at a specific time interval.
+- Logging a session time-out message for a user at a specific time interval
-- Publishing a summary of GitHub issues (i.e., with details such as the number of GitHub issues in each status) as a message in a group chat window of a team every day at a specific time.
+- Publishing a summary of GitHub issues (i.e., with details such as the number of GitHub issues in each status) as a message in a group chat window of a team every day at a specific time
-- Periodically checking whether an application is active or inactive.
+- Periodically checking whether an application is active or inactive

 ## Develop a scheduled task

 Developing a scheduled task is the process of configuring an action to be executed.

 !!! tip
 The development stage does not require you to specify the time interval at which the system needs to execute the action of the scheduled task.
-You need to specify it only when you deploy the Scheduled Task component.
+You need to provide it only when you deploy the Scheduled Task component.

 e.g., If you need to schedule a health check log for an application, you may need to configure the following:
-- How the Scheduled Task component gets the heartbeat of the application that it is monitoring.
+- How the Scheduled Task component gets the heartbeat of the application that it is monitoring
-- The conditions based on which the Scheduled Task component can determine whether the application is healthy or not.
+- The conditions based on which the Scheduled Task component can determine whether the application is healthy or not
-- A log that indicates whether the application is healthy or not to the end-user.
+- A log that indicates whether the application is healthy or not to the end-user

-You can develop a scheduled task with such configurations in low-code mode or pro-code mode.
+You can develop a scheduled task with such configurations in the low-code view or the pro-code view.

-### Low-code mode
+### Low-code view

 ![Scheduled task low-code view](assets/img/scheduled-tasks/scheduled-task-low-code.png){.cInlineImage-full}